-A deep dive into Impact Business Models and unlocking higher scores in the BIA.
+A deep dive into Impact Business Models and unlocking higher impact in the BIA.

 Have you ever looked at a B Corp’s ‘B Impact Score’ in the Directory and thought to yourself: how did they earn so many points?
 Chances are it’s because they have an Impact Business Model (IBM).
 Not sure what that means?
 That’s ok, it’s our job to unpack every acronym and create a shared language that leaves no one on the margins of understanding.